Types of Grasslands in Oxfordshire

 Tussocky grassland:

-Dominated by tussock grasses, this habitat is typically not wildflower rich but is important for many invertebrates and provides excellent shelter for small mammals, amphibians and reptiles.
+This grassland is created when there is little grazing or cutting and the species mix gets dominated by tussock grasses.
+It can be found across most geology types.
+This habitat is typically not wildflower rich but is important for many invertebrates and provides excellent shelter for small mammals, amphibians and reptiles.

 What determines the type of grassland?

-Thanks to its geological diversity, Oxfordshire has a wide mix of grasslands from the large areas of chalk downland in the Chilterns, North Wessex Downs and Cotswolds to the floodplain meadows in river valleys and small pockets of acid grassland, heath and fen.
+Thanks to its geological diversity, Oxfordshire has a wide mix of grasslands from the large areas of chalk downland in the Chilterns, North Wessex Downs and Cotswolds, to the floodplain meadows in the river valleys, as well as small pockets of acid grassland, heath and fen.

-Around the river valleys is clay soil – this is claggy, retains the water, slows drainage.
-These soils are typical of floodplain grazing marsh /meadows
+Around the river valleys is clay soil – this is claggy, retains flood water, and slows drainage.
+These soils are typical of floodplain grazing marsh /meadows.

-Around Chilterns there is chalk downland (chalk grassland).
-Chalk and limestone soils are not the same thing but both are more free draining than clay
+Around the Chilterns there is chalk downland (chalk grassland).
+Chalk soils are more porous and fine-grained than limestone soils and both are more free draining than clay.

-There is very little acid grassland / heathland / fen rare in Oxfordshire.
-There are small patches around edge of Oxfordshire e.g. Lye Valley and parts of Shotover Country Park (these aren’t on the map because they’re tiny pockets).
+There is very little acid grassland / heathland / fen in Oxfordshire, which forms on sandy soils.
+There are small patches around edge of Oxfordshire e.g. Lye Valley and parts of Shotover Country Park (these aren’t on the geology map because they’re too small for this scale).

 Copyright © 2022 Wild Oxfordshire.
 All rights reserved. | Our Privacy Policy | Terms & Conditions | site by im23